-(1) Integrated Project Team

-- The A/E shall designate a LEED Accredited Professional with a specialty appropriate for the project (LEED AP BD+C for healthcare projects or LEED AP Homes for staff quarters) to participate on an IHS led Integrated Project Team (IPT) focused on implementing the sustainable design Guiding Principles into the project design. - The IPT will conduct a concept phase sustainable design charette.
+- (1) Integrated Design and Management - Option 1 The A/E shall designate a LEED Accredited Professional with a specialty appropriate for the project (LEED AP BD+C New Construction for healthcare projects or LEED AP Residential BD+C Single Family and/or Multifamily buildings for staff quarters) to participate on an IHS led Integrated Project Team (IPT) focused on implementing the sustainable design Guiding

+Principles into the project design.

+- The IPT will conduct a concept phase sustainable design charette.
 The charrette shall be led by the A/E's LEED AP and may be combined with other design meetings or may be an independent exercise as identified in the contract. - Sustainable design performance goals shall be established during the concept phase sustainable design charrette.
-Performance goals shall include siting, energy, water, materials, and indoor environmental quality along with other comprehensive design goals and LEED certification.
+Performance goals shall include siting, energy, water, materials, and indoor environment, occupant health and wellness (Biophilic Design supporting Evidence-Based Design principles achieving healthy outcomes) along with other comprehensive design goals and LEED certification.
 Performance goals shall take into consideration all stages of the building's life cycle including deconstruction. - Additional sustainable design meetings will be conducted throughout the design process to evaluate the status of and revise performance goals as necessary.
-Such meetings may be combined with other design meetings or may be an independent exercise. - (2) Commissioning Provide building system commissioning services.
-Building system commissioning services shall meet the requirements described elsewhere within the A/E Design Guide and requirements of LEED Energy and Atmosphere (EA) Prerequisite - Fundamental Commissioning and Verification and LEED EA Credit Enhanced Commissioning (if required, see Table 4.9.1). - (3) Commissioning (Staff Quarters that are three stories or less, above grade) Complete the latest published Energy Star Certified Homes Checklist (no credentials required).
+Such meetings may be combined with other design meetings or may be an independent exercise. - Option 2 Use an integrated design process consistent with the 2018 IgCC Appendix F Integrated Design, including F101.1.1 (F1.1) Charrette Process (excluding F101.1.2 (F1.1.2 Design Charrette Matrix). - (2) Sustainable Siting